Arc-Cloud/Team04-RISCV-Proj/statements/Maximilian.md

 ### Data Memory
 I also participated in developing the [Data Memory](../README.md/#memory) module, In how `LW` `LH` `LB` `SW` `SH` `SB` are implemented.

-I did this through initially designing a load store unit to manage memory interactions within a singular clock cycle.
+I did this through initially designing a load store unit<sup>[5](https://github.com/Arc-Cloud/Team04-RISCV-Proj/commits/37132cf1bdbd26932c37754f73f2f1dd4d9a0d20)</sup> to manage memory interactions within a singular clock cycle.
 It would interpret the load and store instructions, calculating the target memory addresses by combining base addresses from CPU registers with immediate values from the instruction.

 For load operations, the LSU would retrieve data from memory to send to CPU registers, whereas for store operations, it would write data from the registers to specified memory locations.